philusdevs/Hykros-Lobby/content/posts/taotie-raid.md

 ### Video:

-A video showing this raid has not been posted to YouTube yet, however when it
+A video showing this raid has not been posted to YouTube yet, however when it is available it will be added here along with some images of the mechanics.

-Thanks to cygnus3701 from Gateoo's discord for some the information in this guide!
+*Thanks to cygnus3701 from Gateoo's discord for some the information in this guide!*